Torxgewinde/Irrigation_Controller/README.md

   Design notes
   ----------------
   Irrigation valves are designed for 24VAC (alternating current, not DC).
 This is the most common voltage across different brands.
 Due to this a transformer is required.
 This transformer is connected to the mains for probably years and must withstand possible transient voltages (voltage spikes) that might occur.
 Long lasting and cheap are DIN-rail mounted doorbell transformers, but those either do not specify the idle current or it is not really good.
-A toroid transformer has fewer losses, but the hardware is more expensive.
+A toroid transformer has fewer losses (~40 times less losses than rectangular transformers in idle state).
 Regardless of the transformer, the output must provide a safe isolation between input and output.
 Look for appropriate safety marks, otherwise the output might sooner or later become a hazardous voltage.

 It would be possible to simply use a SONOFF 4CH, but that would introduce another transformer (internal to the device) with a little extra idle current.